brightlabscomau/craftcommerce-securepay/TROUBLESHOOTING.md

 ```

 **Important**: Remember to remove any modifications to vendor files after you are done debugging, as they will be overwritten by Composer updates.

+## 3D Secure Troubleshooting

+### Common 3D Secure Issues

+1. **Authentication Not Triggered**
+   - Ensure 3D Secure 2.0 is enabled in your gateway settings
+   - Verify 3D Secure is enabled on your SecurePay merchant account
+   - Use test cards that support 3D Secure authentication

+2. **Authentication Failing**
+   - Check browser console for JavaScript errors
+   - Ensure your server can reach SecurePay's 3D Secure endpoints
+   - Verify SSL certificate is valid and properly configured

+3. **User Experience Issues**
+   - Test the authentication flow in different browsers
+   - Ensure the 3D Secure challenge window displays properly
+   - Check that authentication completion redirects correctly

+### 3D Secure Testing

+When testing 3D Secure 2.0:
+- Use test cards that trigger authentication challenges
+- Follow the authentication flow completely
+- Test both successful and failed authentication scenarios
+- Verify that transaction status updates correctly after authentication

 ---